Cancer Research UK logo.

 You have radiotherapy to the part of the throat affected by cancer.
 And the doctor might also treat the lymph nodes in your neck.

-You usually have radiotherapy treatment once a day for a few weeks.
+You usually have radiotherapy treatment once a day, between 4 to 7 weeks.

 Radiotherapy to the head and neck area can cause several side effects.
 These include a dry, sore mouth and taste changes.